KelvinHere/Yoga_Milestone_4/testing.md

     - Given a valid order id, renders the checkout success page, with confirmation of order, order details, and buttons to start the lessons purchased.

 - **Error and Invalid request handling**
-    - Accesing while logged out redirectes to the sign in page
+    - Accessing while logged out redirects to the sign in page
     - Passing invalid order number redirects home, with the error message "This order was not found, please contact {settings.DEFAULT_FROM_EMAIL} for support."
-    - Passing someone elses order number redirects home , with the error message "This order does not belong to this account, if this is a mistake please contact {settings.DEFAULT_FROM_EMAIL} for support."
+    - Passing someone else's order number redirects home , with the error message "This order does not belong to this account, if this is a mistake please contact {settings.DEFAULT_FROM_EMAIL} for support."

 3. **attach_basket_to_intent**
 - **Valid requests**
     - POST:  Sets up Stripe keys and adds metadata to Stripe payment intent

 - **Error and Invalid request handling**
-    - Accesing while logged out redirectes to the sign in page
+    - Accessing while logged out redirects to the sign in page
     - GET requests ignored by the django @require_POST decorator on this view
     - Errors generate a toats error, "Sorry, your payment cannot be processed. please try again later.
 You have NOT been charged for this transaction." along with the exception.

 4. **webhooks**
 - **Valid requests**
     - Viewing the checkout page creates a payment intent for stripe and the card input is added to the checkout form
-    - On payment intetnt succeeded, an email is sent out to the user with order information
+    - On payment intent succeeded, an email is sent out to the user with order information
     - Submitting valid form data on the checkout page flow :-
         - attach_basket_to_intent view adds the email and basket to the payment intents "meta data"
         - The request to make the charge is sent to stripe, if successful stripe returns "paymentIntent.status": "succeeded"
         - Now payment has been made and the OrderForm is submitted
         - checkout view retrieves the payment intent from stripe and checks payment has been made (and not bypassed) allowing the user to access the content.

 - **Error handling**
-    - If user closes the browser or the order form is not submitted via JavaScript, the backend will look for the orderform for 5 times over 5 seconds, if still not found the Order will be created in the webhook.
+    - If a user closes the browser or the order form is not submitted via JavaScript, the backend will look for the order form for 5 times over 5 seconds, if still not found the Order will be created in the webhook.

 ## **Account Pages**

 - **Valid requests**
     - Logging in with correct details, logs in and receive a success message
     - Logging out, logs out
     - Signing up with valid details created an account and sends a validation email
     - Validation emails contain a link that activate the account
     - Reset password sends a 'reset password' email to the accounts email

 - **Error and Invalid request handling**
     - Invalid details will not let a user log in
     - Incorrectly input form data will display an error message on the form

-## 3 - User Stories Solved
+# 3 - User Stories Solved
-***

 **ID** | **As A/AN** | **I want to be able to...** | **So that I can** | **Outcome**
 --- | --- | --- | --- | ---
 1 | Site User | Register to the site | Have a personalised experience | **User can register**